 You should take your board application very seriously as any mistakes or un-submitted paperwork could cause delays or even lead to the complete purchase falling through.
 It would help if you also had it neatly organized and collated with a table of contents and page dividers.
 By the end, you’ll have a lot of paperwork, so it should be well ordered and presented when delivered to the listing agent for final review before submitting.

-If you are uncertain of anything or want to know how strict or liberal the co-op board is, have your buyer’s agent discuss it with the management company.
+Have your buyer’s agent discuss it with the management company if you are uncertain of anything or want to know how strict or liberal the co-op board is.

 Passing the Board InterviewPassing the Board Interview